megamillions/Housing-Prices-Competition/README.md

 Impute missing values.

+~~Parse categorical features with OneHotEncoder.~~

-Create dummy variables to categorical features.
+Create dummy variables to missing categorical features.

+Process model construction with pipelines.

 Dataset and more information can be found here: https://www.kaggle.com/c/home-data-for-ml-course